Private · not social

 Is there a social side?

-Nope.
-No public profile, no following people, no posts.
-Your hobby time is between you and the app.
+No. No public profile, no following people, no posts.
+Your hobby time stays between you and the app.

 Is onboarding a whole thing?